cw2236/ZhiLog-Deploy/README.md

 ---
 ### 3️⃣ Open in VS Code with Docker
+1. Open Docker dashboard and run the imange you just created(It should be called 5940)

-1. Open VS Code and navigate to the project folder.
+2. Open VS Code and navigate to the project folder.

-2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and search for:
+3. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and search for:
    ```
    Remote-Containers: Rebuild and Reopen in Container"
    ```
+4. Select From 'docker-compose.yml', then don't select any choice and click OK directly

-3. Select this option.
+4. Select this option.
 VS Code will build and open the project inside the container.

 📌 **Note:** If you don’t see this option, ensure that the Remote - Containers extension is installed.